TheLonerD/shifterdx/DeusEx/Readme.txt

 	the player, as in even if you cheat to get them they won't work.
 I've added code so you can.
 You dirty cheater.

+	 - Included a French localization file created by moddb user Babeuf97.
+	This should provide a translation of Shifter's new and modified text for any French fans out there.
+The file is DeusEx.fra.
+If your game doesn't load it automatically you can simply rename it DeusEx.int.

 	v1.8.4:

 	 - Shifter-TNM: Made sure that when Shifter replaces TNM's MedBots with